oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 # 5 Definition Formats

-[Section 3.1](#31-type-definitions) defines the authoritative format of JADN type definitions.
+[Section 3.1](#31-type-definitions) defines the native JSON format of JADN type definitions.
-Although JSON data is unambiguous and supported in many programming languages, it is cumbersome for use as a documentation format.
-This section defines alternative ways of presenting JADN types that may be easier to read than raw JSON data.
+Although JSON data is unambiguous and supported in many programming languages, it is cumbersome to use as a documentation format.
+This section defines two alternative ways of documenting JADN information models - a formal text-based interface definition language and an example property table layout.
+In addition, tree diagrams can be used to provide a high-level overview of JADN information models.

 ### 5.1 JADN-IDL Format

-JADN Interface Definition Language (IDL) is a formally-defined way of representing JADN type definitions in text format.
-It replicates the type definition structure of [Section 3.1](#31-type-definitions), but for readability it combines each type and its options into a single "type-string".
+JADN Interface Definition Language (IDL) is a formally-defined text representation of JADN type definitions.
+It replicates the definition structure of [Section 3.1](#31-type-definitions), but for readability it combines each type and its options into a single "type-string".
 JADN definitions can be translated bidirectionally between JSON and JADN-IDL formats.

+The JADN-IDL definition formats are:

 Simple types:
 ```